[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 Codes violations.
-Nothing in this chapter shall preclude or prohibit the Code Enforcement Officer or his designee from identifying any violations of the codes and taking lawful action in connection therewith.
+Nothing in this article shall preclude or prohibit the Code Enforcement Officer or his designee from identifying any violations of the codes and taking lawful action in connection therewith.

-The Department of Economic Development and Neighborhood Revitalization is authorized to promulgate rules, regulations, policies and procedures for the implementation and enforcement of the provisions of this chapter, which rules, regulations, policies and procedures shall be effective 20 days after they are filed with the Clerk of the City of Lancaster.
+The City Administration is authorized to promulgate rules, regulations, policies and procedures for the implementation and enforcement of the provisions of this article, which rules, regulations, policies and procedures shall be effective 20 days after they are filed with the Clerk of the City of Lancaster.

 It is the right of every tenant and resident to report any alleged violation of City codes to the appropriate City official.
-A landlord shall not evict a tenant in retaliation for the reporting of alleged code violations.
-This defense to eviction shall not be available to tenants or occupants being evicted pursuant to § 238-7D of this chapter.
+An owner, property manager or property management company shall not evict a tenant in retaliation for the reporting of alleged code violations as defined in Chapter 182 and Chapter 223 of the City Code.
+This defense to eviction shall not be available to tenants or occupants being evicted pursuant to § 238-7D of this article.